criteo-cookbooks/nexus3/README.md

 ### Examples

-See [api_examples](https://github.com/dhoer/chef-nexus3/tree/master/api_examples) for more examples of using nexus3_api.
-Pull requests adding examples to configure Nexus 3 Repository Manager are welcome and encouraged!
+See [api_examples](https://github.com/dhoer/chef-nexus3/tree/master/api_examples) for more examples of using *nexus3_api* resource to configure Nexus Repository Manager.
+Pull Requests improving or adding additional API Examples are welcome and encouraged.

 #### Simple repository creation script